 Day 1: Tokyo.
-The tour begins in Tokyo with lunch in the hotel (flights from London are not included).
+The tour begins in Tokyo with lunch in the hotel (flights from London are not included.
+Your room is available from 3.00pm on 18th October - see Practicalities).
 There is an afternoon walk in the dynamic and design-conscious Tokyo Midtown.
-Overnight in Tokyo.
+First of two nights in Tokyo.